This is a short summary of our ideas on what constitutes good tea.

 Our sourcing methodology

-Access to the very best quality leaves is generally reserved for producers with tens of years of connections and even then it’s generally a very small amount that gets made (sometimes 10-50 cakes is all that’s made for the very good teas!)
+Access to the very best quality leaves is generally reserved for producers with tens of years of connections and even then it’s generally a very small amount that gets made (sometimes 10-50 cakes is all that’s made for the very best teas!)

 Access to the already produced cakes is also quite hard to get, though a little bit more doable.
 In fact most of the very best tea is never sold publicly at all.
 A lot of the T4 and T5 tea we feature we are only able to get because of long years of drinking and understanding puerh to a deep level, relationship, buying tea, introductions and even a bit of good luck!